AppOmni-Labs/heisenberg-ssc-gha/README.md

 ### Disable the security review label

-If you don't want the action to add the `security review` label to PRs with flagged dependencies, set `add_security_label` to `"false"`:
+If you don't want the action to add the `Security Review` label to PRs with flagged dependencies, set `add_security_label` to `"false"`:

 ```yaml
       - name: Heisenberg Dependency Health Check